appsignal/appsignal-docs/source/support/debugging.html.md

 ## Diagnose

-Our [Ruby agent](/ruby/index.html) ships with a built-in diagnose command line tool in that outputs as much information about the configuration of the AppSignal gem and environment it's running in.
+Our [Ruby agent](/ruby/index.html) ships with a built-in diagnose command line tool that outputs information about the configuration of the AppSignal gem and environment it's running in.
 All this information can help in finding a potential cause of a problem.

-So usually this is the first thing we ask you to run in a support request.
+If you open a support request, we'll usually ask you to run this first.

 ```bash
 appsignal diagnose